pauldowman/balisong/README.md

 Balisong believes that:

-* A coder should have a website that they hack on and customize.
+* A coder should have a website that they can hack on and customize.
 * The best way to edit website content is with your favorite text editor.
 * Source code sections in blog articles should be a first-class citizen, stored as source files rather than cut & pasted into the article text.